ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r09|
      - :math:`\begin{cases}\angle (AB\times CD)=\angle (MN\times PQ)\\ \angle (CD\times EF)=\angle (PQ\times RU)\end{cases}\implies \angle(AB\times EF)=\angle(MN\times RU)`
      - This rule says that if two triangles have two pairs of congruent angles, the third pair of angles will be congruent as well.
-It is a non-numerical version of the statement that the angles of a triangle always add to a given constant.
+It is a non-numerical version of the statement that the angles of a triangle always add to a given constant. **This rule is not in the final rules.txt file because it is covered by AR.**

 .. |r09| image:: ../../_static/images/rules/r09.png
     :width: 100%